 The Evergreen Local Improvement District (ELID) is designed to preserve our mountain culture and community from infrastructure over-use and under-repair.
 As a grassroots initiative working with the County to develop a list of improvement projects, we will be able to address the infrastructure challenges we find most pressing.
-And the County would have a dedicated funding pool (from a subsequent, non-permanent 1% sales tax, if approved) and specific improvement projects to implement.
+And the County would have a dedicated funding pool (from the local Evergreen Legacy Fund) and specific improvement projects to implement.

 The formation of ELID is being facilitated by an all-volunteer advisory board comprised of local residents and business owners who, in a variety of ways, are consolidating input from the community on the projects that we most value.
-Many of the projects, for example, would derive from the Evergreen Trails Master Plan developed in 2015 by Greater DEED with extensive community input regarding safety and connectivity.
+Many of the projects, for example, would derive from the Evergreen Trails Master Plan developed in 2015 by the Evergreen Economic District with extensive community input regarding safety and connectivity.

 Right now, Evergreen has multiple agencies and special districts serving our community in most of the areas a town government would otherwise manage: emergency response, public schools, parks and recreation, water and sewer, public art, and public transportation.
 But there is no single agency looking out for our infrastructure.
-The ELID would identify specific infrastructure projects and use the sales tax revenue to build and maintain them.
+The ELID would identify specific infrastructure projects and use the Evergreen Legacy Fund revenue to build them.

 For more information about the ins and outs of Evergreen incorporation, we recommend reviewing an excellent article by Linda Kirkpatrick on the subject here.